huseyindeniz/vite-react-dapp-template/README.md

 npm run dev
 ```

+There is also a CRA version of this template [here](https://github.com/huseyindeniz/cra-template-dapp)

 ### Tired of searching for and configuring multiple React packages?

-Vite React dApp Template solves this challenge.
+React dApp Template (Vite) solves this challenge.
 It includes preconfigured packages for core functionality like routing and state management, as well as specialized features like internationalization.
 These packages are carefully selected and integrated, eliminating the need for developers to spend time researching and configuring individual packages.
-With the Vite React dApp Template, developers can quickly build powerful and feature-rich applications without repetitive boilerplate code.
+With the React dApp Template (Vite), developers can quickly build powerful and feature-rich applications without repetitive boilerplate code.

-### Benefits of Vite React dApp Template?
+### Benefits of React dApp Template (Vite)?

-Compared to React-based frameworks, Vite React dApp Template allows decentralized hosting, eliminating reliance on a single server.
+Compared to React-based frameworks, React dApp Template (Vite) allows decentralized hosting, eliminating reliance on a single server.
 It provides flexibility in tool and technology choices, supporting various React libraries and decentralized storage solutions.

-Vite React dApp Template is an easy-to-use foundation for efficiently building high-quality dApps with React, suitable for developers seeking customization and quick development.
+React dApp Template (Vite) is an easy-to-use foundation for efficiently building high-quality dApps with React, suitable for developers seeking customization and quick development.

 ## Features